bhasarma/mlcoursezoom-camp/notes/10-kubernetes-and-tensorflow-serving/02-tensorflow-serving.md

 # 10.2 TensorFlow Serving

 In this session, we'll talk about tensorflow serving.
 In last session, we talked about overview of this module.
 There we had one component called **TF-serving**, the tool from tensorflow that can be used for serving model.
-For this, we first have to convert the model, that we trained previously with keras into a special format called `save_model`.
+For this, we first have to convert the model, that we trained previously with **keras** into a special format called `saved_model`.

 We'll do this step right now.